telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/setting-a-theme-(using-implicit-styles).md

 * Telerik.ReportViewer.Wpf.xaml

->note You should not set Application Theme using the StyleManager when using implicit styles.
+>You should not set Application Theme using the StyleManager when using implicit styles.

 ## Basing styles on an existing Report Viewer theme